qsebring3930/cs2mulch/_pages/skiplist-insert.md

 The *insert* level is **level 3** so we will place **two** face-down cards below the *flipped* card to reach **level 1**.

-{% include figure image_path="/assets/images/skipinsert12.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/skipinsert12.png" alt="55 inserted into list at level 3." caption="55 inserted into list at level 3." %}

 ### Add 36